codemarc/QlikMe/README.md

 # QlikMe #

 This project generates chrome extension that provides a set of interesting Qlik links.
-It uses jquery, vue.js, uikit, and firebase oh yes and any as a build tool cause it was handy.
+It uses jquery, vue.js, uikit, and firebase oh yes and ant as a build tool cause it was handy.

 ## Changelog